-When you retire you can take up to 25% of the total value of your pension benefits from the GSK pension plan, as a tax free sum, up to the tax-free cash limit.
+When you retire you can take up to 25% of the total value of your pension benefits from the Plan, as a tax free sum, up to the tax-free cash limit.

 The tax-free cash limit is 25% of your available Lifetime Allowance.
-If you have not used any of your Lifetime Allowance, the limit is currently £268,275.
-If you have fixed protection the tax free cash limit will be higher depending on the time you made the election equivalent to 25% of the level of fixed protection.Plan information
+If you have not used any of your Lifetime Allowance, the limit is currently £268,2750.
+If you have registered for certain tax protections your tax-free cash limit may be higher.

+Plan information